-Also, like with the Galaxy Watch 5, Samsung has also removed physical rotating bezel on the Galaxy Watch 5 Pro.
+Also, Samsung has also removed the physical rotating bezel on the Galaxy Watch 5 Pro and replaced it with a digital rotating bezel.
 The digital rotating bezel on the Galaxy Watch 4 was obstructive, but I found the physical rotating bezel on the Galaxy Watch 4 Classic very helpful.
 It made navigation way faster.
 Although, the removal of the physical rotating bezel on the Galaxy Watch 5 Pro makes it slightly slimmer despite having a bigger battery capacity.

-I’m glad with the fast charging feature, it was sometimes frustrating to wait up to 2hrs to fully charge the Galaxy Watch 4 Classic.
+I’m glad about the fast charging feature, it was sometimes frustrating to wait up to 2hrs to fully charge the Galaxy Watch 4 Classic.

 Galaxy Watch 5 or Galaxy Watch 5 Pro – Which should you take?

 It all depends on you, I personally will go for the Galaxy Watch 5 Pro because I do a lot of outdoor workouts and the long battery life is something I really cherish.
 I get about 40hrs with the Galaxy Watch 4 Classic.